Hyperthyroidism (Over Active Thyroid), Symptoms, Causes, Treatment, Everything

 pernicious anemia, and type 1 diabetes.

-Hyperthyroidism during pregnancy:
+Hyperthyroidism during pregnancy

 Is there a possibility of the development of hyperthyroidism during pregnancy?